yshewchuk/accelerator-initializer/CONTRIBUTING.md

 ## Submitting Code

+#### Scotiabank is committed to enriching the developer community through open source collaboration.
+We’ve just begun this exciting journey with all of you!
+At present, we’re only accepting contributions from individuals with whom we have a prior agreement.
+Stay tuned for more updates from us!

 When submitting code:

 **In order to help reviewers reason about the changes and implications of changes, try to submit small pull requests that represent a single feature or change.**